darkrelics/eidolon-engine/documentation/incremental-design.md

 - **Cost Optimization**: This on-demand polling approach ensures Lambda functions only execute when there's actual work to process, significantly reducing operational costs compared to continuous polling.

-The combination of EventBridge scheduling, GSI-based queries, and dynamic rule management creates an efficient, scalable system for handling thousands of concurrent story progressions without requiring dedicated infrastructure.
+The combination of EventBridge scheduling, GSI-based queries, and front-loaded processing creates an efficient, scalable system for handling thousands of concurrent story progressions without requiring complex runtime calculations.

 ### 5.4 Outcome Calculation Logic